 This apple and sausage stuffing recipe features pork sausage, apples, and cranberries and will beautifully complement the turkey.
 You can prep the bread, sausage, and vegetables a day in advance and then store in separate sealed containers until ready to combine and bake (don't refrigerate the bread cubes and make sure they've cooled completely before storing).

 04 of 07

 Just because you aren't spending three or four hours roasting a whole turkey doesn't mean you have to give up the homemade gravy.
 Here is everything you need to know to make a delicious gravy from scratch.Continue to 5 of 7 below.

 05 of 07

-This is hardly worthy of being called a recipe, but it's a winner, not least because it's so quick and easy.
-You can also do this with steamed asparagus, but broccoli is really the best -- the blue cheese complements the broccoli perfectly.
+This broccoli with blue cheese is hardly worthy of being called a recipe, but it's a winner, not least because it's so quick and easy.
+You can also do this with steamed asparagus, but broccoli is really the best―the blue cheese complements the broccoli perfectly.
 For a shortcut, use a quality bottled dressing like Marie's Blue Cheese which is available in the produce section of most grocery stores.

 06 of 07

 In some families, rutabaga is served at Thanksgiving far more often than sweet potatoes.
 It's a sweet vegetable (albeit more like a winter squash than sweet potatoes) with a hearty texture.
-They are commonly served mashed with butter, but this doctored-up version makes a nice change from ordinary mashed potatoes and from sweet potatoes.
+This mashed rutabaga with Bourbon and maple syrup is commonly served mashed with butter, but this doctored-up version makes a nice change from ordinary.
 Best of all, you can make this a couple of days in advance, then heat in your microwave.

 07 of 07